Order a Dr. Harvey's Trial Bag!

 Foreign Objects

-If you notice something that shouldn’t be in your dog’s stool, like clothing, bits of plastic from toys, or grass, there could be objects stuck in the digestive tract.
-If you notice your dog is acting differently, then they may have an obstruction and should seek medical attention.
+If you notice something that shouldn’t be in your dog’s stool, like clothing, bits of plastic from toys, or grass, objects could be stuck in the digestive tract.
+If you notice your dog is acting differently, then they may have an obstruction.
+Seek medical attention.

-Here are a few dog home remedies for diarrhea that you can do from the comfort of your home.
+If you’re wondering what you can give your dog for diarrhea, here are a few home remedies for diarrhea in dogs that can be done from the comfort of your home.
 Keeping your best friend relatively stress-free (easier said than done when they don’t feel well) is an essential part of their recovery.
 There’s nothing more comforting than being home.

-While it may seem cruel to not feed your fur baby for 12 to 24 hours, it helps with their diarrhea.
-Fasting allows the stomach to calm down and may help eliminate that which is causing the upset stomach.
+While it may seem cruel to not feed your fur friend for 12–24 hours, it helps with their diarrhea.
+Fasting allows the stomach to calm down and may help eliminate the cause.

 You can also battle diarrhea by providing the right food types.
 Nutritious but bland food is crucial for diarrhea recovery.
 It’s even better to mix it into a slurry for easier digestion.